OpenDroneMap/docs/source/using.rst

                         Decimate the points before generating the DEM.
 1 is no decimation (full quality).
 100 decimates ~99% of the points.
 Useful for speeding up generation.
-Default=1 --dem-terrain-type <string>
-                        One of: FlatNonForest, FlatForest, ComplexNonForest,
-                        ComplexForest.
-Specifies the type of terrain.
-This mainly helps reduce processing time.
-FlatNonForest:
-                        Relatively flat region with little to no vegetation
-                        FlatForest: Relatively flat region that is forested
-                        ComplexNonForest: Varied terrain with little to no vegetation ComplexForest: Varied terrain that is
-                        forested
-                        Default: ComplexForest
-  --smrf-scalar <positive float>
+Default=1 --smrf-scalar <positive float>
                         Simple Morphological Filter elevation scalar parameter.
                         Default: 1.25